 To quickly and conveniently keep personal devices charged without cables tangling and wearing out, the Buick Encore GX Essence offers an optional wireless phone charging system (Qi) in the center console.
 The C-HR doesn’t offer wireless personal charging.

 The Encore GX Essence has a 115-volt a/c outlet on the center console, allowing you to recharge a laptop or run small household appliances without special adapters that can break or get misplaced.
 The C-HR doesn’t offer a house-current electrical outlet.

-The Encore GX Essence’s optional Automatic Parking Assist can parallel park by itself.
+The Encore GX Essence’s optional Automatic Parking Assist can parallel park or back into a parking spot by itself, starting and stopping automatically, with the driver only responsible for switching from reverse to drive.
 The C-HR doesn’t offer an automated parking system.

 The Buick Encore outsold the Toyota C-HR by over two to one during 2019.